Therapy for the whole person - mind, body, and spirit

 From this grounded place, we’ll move at a pace that feels right for you.
 Together, we’ll bring curiosity and care to the parts of your story that have been pushed aside or buried, bringing clarity and integration to what may have once felt overwhelming or stuck.
 This is about learning to live from a place of connection, strength, and meaning.

-My approach is trauma-informed and grounded in attachment-based principles.
+My approach is trauma-informed and grounded in attachment-based principles, utilizing evidenced-informed practices such as the Three Pillars Model of Attachment Therapy.
 I aim to create a respectful, steady space where you can do deep work without pressure or pretense.
 Depending on your needs, I integrate somatic, mindfulness-based, expressive, and cognitive therapy methods to support your process and your goals.

 Service Details